edf-hpc/lpprof/docs/source/lpprof.md

 # DESCRIPTION

 Lpprof combines perf record and perf stat commands on parallel processes.
-It analyzes perf record samples and perf stat results to provide direct and derived metrics.
+It analyzes perf record samples and perf stat results to provide direct and derived metrics in a report built when execution of the profiled command ends.
+The report can be found by default in perf_\<date|slurm_job_id\>/LPprof_perf_report.

 # OPTIONS